Florentino Luís: 2022–2023: Return and First-team breakthrough

 Following his loan spell at Getafe, Florentino returned to Benfica the following season.
 During the pre-season, he impressed newly arrived coach Roger Schmidt with his "quality and commitment", according to the new coach, leading him to earn a spot in the starting eleven, being entrusted by his new manager in the defensive midfield role, in Benfica's first win of the season on 2 August, starting in a 4–1 home win over Midtjylland in the first leg of the 2022–23 UEFA Champions League third qualifying round.
 He subsequently formed a successful partnership in midfield, with the club's newest signing Enzo Fernández, and in his next six matches he registered a 93% passing rate, 5 tackles per match and won 90% his duels, topping the Primeira Liga's defensive stats, including an assist for David Neres goal in Benfica's 5–0 home win over Marítimo on 18 September, after winning a duel.
 On 14 October, he agreed to a contract extension to 2027, increasing his buyout clause to €120 million.

 2025: Loan to Burnley

 On 1 September 2025, Florentino joined Burnley on a season-long loan deal for the 2025–26 season, for a reported fee of €2 million.
 At the time, it was reported that Burnley would pay an additional €24 million to make the loan permanent at the end of the season.
 He made his debut on 14 September in the 63rd minute in the 1–0 home loss to Liverpool.

+On 12 June 2026, Burnley announced the permanent signing of the player.

+Ipswich Town

+Around two months after he signed for Burnley permanently for a reported £20.8 million, on 4 August 2026, Florentino signed for newly promoted Premier League club Ipswich Town for an undisclosed fee.